mikeygee/RoboTag/README.md

 # RoboTag

 RoboTag is a head-to-head AI strategy game for programmers.
-You compete by programming a virtual robot to play a game of tag.
+You compete by programming a virtual robot to play a game of tag (a.k.a. predator/prey).
 Your robot's strategy is implemented in a Javascript function.
 The rules are simple, but creating a good strategy can be challenging.

 ## How it works
 ### Summary